 From time to time, the Company may be a party to certain legal proceedings in the ordinary course of business, including proceedings relating to the enforcement of the Company's rights under contracts with its portfolio companies.
-Other than as described below, as of September 30, 2020, the Company nor any of its officers or directors is not currently involved in any material legal proceedings, nor, to our knowledge, is any material legal proceeding threatened against them.
+Other than the Great Value Storage Litigation described below, the Company is not currently subject to any material legal proceedings, nor, to our knowledge, is any material legal proceeding threatened against us.